 The thing is… we’d been seen as pagan witches- or saintesses, depending on the context.
 But I’m a magician here.
 Or an uneducated witch, as they like to call me.
 Though, I like how it sounds.
 Witches are untamed and wild.
 Magicians have something frigid about them, associated with knowledge, but still pompous.
 I like being a witch.

 The issue is that I don’t know how to regulate the magic.

 In most fictional works of this kind, the transmigrated soul wakes up with enough time to prevent the catastrophe and save their asses.
 I didn’t.
 I was at Lucia Calogerà’s wedding (with Berengaria’s ex-fiancée, by the way) and my power got wild.
 It was close to the climax of the novel.

 I got anxious.
 And scared.
-And the disaster occurred as I remembered my death, the pain of a railway engine crashing into my bones, destroying my muscles, destroying my life.
+And the disaster occurred as I remembered my death, the pain of a railway engine crushing into my bones, squashing my muscles, destroying my life.
 And the screams and horrified expressions of the people at the subway station.